osullivan-daniel/python-behave-allure/README.md

 This repo is automatically cloned when starting the docker container in python-behave-allure-docker

 ## app_key
-You will need to register with tfl and generate a key - https://api.tfl.gov.uk/
+Acording to the tfl webaite you will need to register with tfl and generate a key - https://api.tfl.gov.uk/ however i have seen it work without a key....

 Once registered:
     - Go to 'Products' along the top main bar